GuzTech/fpga-zynq/pynq/Hackathon.md

 ###Goals
 Decided on a project: **multicore RISCV system on PYNQ-Z1**.
-First goal was to get the rocket-core (RISCV from UC Berkeley) on the PYNQ working.
+First goal is to get the rocket-core (RISCV from UC Berkeley) on the PYNQ working.
 After that we want to get a simple "Hello World" like application running.
 Once this works, we want to then use the PicoRV32 core by Clifford Wolf (which is much smaller) to build a multicore system.
 Communication between the cores will most likely be the Nebula ring used in Starburst, but other options are still up for discussion.

 ###Results
 * We started on the initial porting from Zybo to PYNQ.
 We did manage to generate a bitstream without problems, however we still need to check if the PS system configuration from the Zybo is also correctly applicable to the PYNQ.
 The file that holds the configuration is `fpga-zynq/pynq/src/tcl/pync_bd.tcl`.